martinbuberl/VersionTasks/README.md

 ### Templating

-The template contains the placeholder which are replaced on every build with the corresponding values from your repository.
-There are no restrictions on the file type or how a template needs to look like.
+The template contains the placeholders, which are replaced on every build with the corresponding values from your repository.
+There are no restrictions on the file type or what a template needs to look like.

 For example a template written in C# could look like the following: